Free 30-min Technical Strategy Session

 Prasad Kumkar

 Abstract—This paper presents a comprehensive framework for designing solver networks in intent-based decentralized exchange protocols.
 We analyze the game-theoretic dynamics between solvers competing to fill user intents, proposing novel auction mechanisms that maximize execution quality while preventing collusion.
 Our model incorporates cross-domain MEV considerations, batch auction timing, and solver reputation systems.
-Empirical analysis on mainnet transaction data demonstrates that our proposed Dutch-auction settlement mechanism achieves 15% better price improvement compared to existing CoW-style batch auctions, with formal proofs of incentive compatibility under rational solver assumptions.

 Intent-Based TradingMEVAuction TheoryDEX